wutianze/ComP/README.md

 3. sudo groupadd docker, sudo usermod -aG docker $USER # this can make docker run without sudo, however when running the cyber script you may still need sudo
 4. echo "export APOLLO_HOME=$(pwd)" >> ~/.bashrc && source ~/.bashrc
 5. follow the doc of cyber to run docker/script/cyber_start.sh & cyber_into.sh
-6. the build in cyber is ./apollo.sh build_cyber(must as root), remember not to use build since it will build other modules and will fail
+6. the build in cyber is ./apollo.sh build_cyber(must as root), remember not to use build since it will build other modules and will fail.
+And please pay attention to allocate enough memory for cyber container(32G is recommended), or the build process may fail.

 - 进入cyber容器并初始化环境：
 run in root: docker exec -u root -it [container num] /bin/bash